eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/096-viewing_type_hierarchies.md

 To view a type in a Quick Type Hierarchy view:

- 1. Select the type name in the PHP editor, or PHP Explorer or outline views.
+ 1. Select the type name in the PHP editor, or Project Explorer or outline views.
  2. Press **Ctrl+T**.  -Or- from the Menu Bar go to **Navigate | Quick Type Hierarchy**.
 The Quick Type Hierarchy view will be displayed in the editor with the selected type.
 <br />![quick_type_hierarchy.png](images/quick_type_hierarchy.png "quick_type_hierarchy.png")